Inclusion at St. Laurence

 In June 2016 the parish, in partnership with three other area churches, welcomed a Syrian refugee family of six to Canada.
 It has been a joy and a privilege to journey with them as they begin new lives in Canada.

-A bit over a year ago the parish decided to collectively look for an area of social justice work that could engage as much of the parish as possible.
+A few years ago, the parish decided to collectively look for an area of social justice work that could engage as much of the parish as possible.
 It didn’t take us long to land upon food.
 Food security involves three of the five marks of mission.
-We already respond to the human need of the hungry of the world through the dozens of you who volunteer at the food bank, through those, young and old, who make sandwiches for the drop in centre, and through our giving to the PWRDF and their work of helping to bring emergency relief to those who hunger in the many broken places of our world, the war zones, refugee camps and disaster areas.
+We already respond to the human need of the hungry of the world through the dozens of you who volunteer at the food bank, through those, young and old, who make sandwiches for the drop-in centre, and through our giving to the PWRDF and their work of helping to bring emergency relief to those who hunger in the many broken places of our world, the war zones, refugee camps, and disaster areas.

 Our food system, like any human system and institution, is in some ways marvelous and in some ways broken.
 It’s a miracle of human ingenuity that we can walk into grocery stores and buy food from all over the world but in other ways, it’s pretty frightening.
 How sustainable is our food system?
 How equitable is it?
 Why are some of God’s children literally spoiled with choice while others go hungry?
 Why are obesity and starvation realities in today’s world?

 Which brings us to the 5th mark of mission.
 To strive to safeguard the integrity of creation and sustain and renew the life of the earth.
 We all need to eat but we also need to breathe clean air and drink clean water.
 Our food system is very carbon dependent, very water-dependent.
 Can our air and water sustain our current food system?
 What might need to change?